yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-7. What is the name of the malware that takes over a computer system and holds hostage the disk drives or other data?
+7. What is the name of the malware that takes over a computer system and holds hostage the disk drives or other data?</br>
 a.
-Ransomware
+Ransomware</br>
 b.
-Kidnapware
+Kidnapware</br>
 c.
-Phishingware
+Phishingware</br>
 d.
 Scareware
 <details>
 <summary markdown="span">Answer :</summary>